 - 1. All fares and charges are stated in Canadian dollars for travel commencing in Canada. - 2.
-All fares and charges are stated in U.S. dollars for reservations purchased in the United State for travel commencing in Canada. - 3.
+All fares and charges are stated in U.S. dollars for travel commencing in the United States. - 3.
 All fares and charges, for travel commencing outside Canada or the United States, are stated in the local currency of the country where travel commences, except to the extent that IATA rules provide for the establishment of fares in another currency.